-Do you have something to celebrate: a grand opening, expansion, office remodel, major anniversary?
-We want to help celebrate your success — contact Kim Williams at (707) 524-2118.
+Do you have a grand opening or major anniversary to celebrate?
+We want to help commemorate your success — contact Kim Williams at (707) 524-2118.

 The Santa Rosa Metro Chamber will provide you with the large, ceremonial scissors and a long length of ribbon.
 Chamber Ambassadors will attend the event and we'll try to schedule a professional photographer (a Chamber member volunteer).